kvitoslava-yarish/data-engeeniring-2025/README.md

 Steps:

-1. Connect to ClickHouse (preconfigured)
+1. Connect to ClickHouse
+Add New Database
+Choose Clickhouse Connect
+Host is clickhouse, port is 8123 database name is youtube_dbt username and password are “default”

 2. Create datasets from youtube_dbt.

    *`07_top_cat_by_view`